 For children under age 16, both parents and the child must personally appear at the U.S. Embassy.
-If the parents cannot attend the interview, please see additional requirements.
+If the parents cannot attend the interview, please see additional requirements below.

-- Two full-face 5 cm-by-5 cm identical color photographs taken within the last six months with a white or light background.
+- Two full-face 2 x 2 inches (51 x 51 mm) identical color photographs taken within the last six months with a white or light background.
+Photo shops in Dakar

-- Evidence of the child’s relationship to the parents/guardians, such as an original birth certificate or consular report of birth abroad.
+- Evidence of the child’s relationship to the parents/guardians, such as an original and photocopy of a birth certificate or consular report of birth abroad plus a photocopy.
 Previous U.S. passports are not acceptable as proof of relationship to the applying parent(s)/guardian(s).

-- Proof of child’s citizenship, such as a previous U.S. passport or original birth certificate.
+- Proof of child’s citizenship, such as a previous U.S. passport or original birth certificate and photocopy.

-- Proof of child’s identity, such as a photo ID.
+- Proof of child’s identity, such as a photo ID and a photocopy.

-- Photo age progression – Passport renewals for children whose most recent passport was issued under the age of 5 should present one to two photographs per year of the child from the age in the previous passport to the present age.
+- Age progression photographs– Passport renewals for children whose most recent passport was issued under the age of 5 should present one to two photographs per year of the child from the age in the previous passport to the present age.

 - Cash fee of $115 or equivalent in CFA.

-Note: All documents must be submitted in original or certified copy with one photo copy of each.
+Note: All documents submitted must be original or a certified copy, along with one photo copy.

 If a parent cannot personally appear and sign the Form DS-11 (PDF 104 KB), then the other parent must submit: